Supporting the psychosocial needs of elderly nursing home residents is possible with comprehensive person-centered care delivery.

 The household model implements person-centered care by design, both in the physical configuration of the space, and in staff’s approach to delivering care and providing support to residents.
 The outcome of a comprehensive implementation like the household model is a more “homelike” environment that supports closer relationships between residents and staff, and provides greater empowerment and autonomy both to residents in their daily choices and to staff in their careers.

 Residents responded particularly well to the dynamics of a household model approach to person-centered care.
-Their psychosocial needs of elderly residents were more effectively met, with positive outcomes including:
+Their psychosocial needs of elderly residents were more effectively met, with positive outcomes.
+In this interview with Kim Warchol, you'll learn:

 - Fewer depressive symptoms